Brentwood High School (New York): 21st century

 On Veterans Day 2005, Newsday covered the dedication of a memorial to 15 graduates of the high school who had died during the Vietnam War.

 The Brentwood area garnered attention due to the brutal gang violence related deaths of Kayla Cuevas and Nisa Mickens, two Brentwood High School students in 2016.
 Michael Johnson, another child in Brentwood, was slayed under similar circumstances.
 There were several other fatalities in the area at the time, many of which (including Cuevas and Mickens) passed in violence related to the MS-13 gang.
 MS-13 is related to many deaths on Long Island, especially in Brentwood and Central Islip.
-The parents of Cuevas and Mickens were guests at the State of the Union of Donald Trump in January of 2018.
+The parents of Cuevas and Mickens were guests at the State of the Union of Donald Trump in January 2018.
 These events brought attention to the terrible gang violence of MS-13, not just on Long Island but across the country.
 In 2025, MS-13 member Jairo Saenz plead guilty to seven murders, many of which in the Brentwood and Central Islip area, including of Cuevas and Mickens.
 In solidarity with Brentwood, the Sachem marching band wore Brentwood's green and white in memory of Cuevas and Mickens.

 The mascot of both the district and Brentwood High School was changed from the Indians to the Spartans in 2024, due to New York State banning Native American mascots for schools, such as the Indians.
-The district was sued over this by Suffolk County NAACP leader William King Moss III in March of 2025 claiming white supremacy, and the use of Spartans on Brentwood High School jerseys pends this result.
+The district was sued over this by Suffolk County NAACP leader William King Moss III in March 2025 claiming white supremacy, and the use of Spartans on Brentwood High School jerseys pends this result.